rpede/tutorial-react-ci/README.md

 ### Modify the project

-[Vite.js](https://vitejs.dev/) is used to build the app and there is a testing framework for it called [Vitest](https://vitest.dev/) that works with it.
+[Vite.js](https://vitejs.dev/) is used to build the app and there is a testing framework for it called [Vitest](https://vitest.dev/) that we will use.

 We can install it with: